 - The standard deduction will increase to $12,550 for single taxpayers (up $150 from 2020) and $25,100 for married couples filing jointly (up $300 from 2020).
 A married individual who is blind or 65 years of age or older can claim an additional $1,350 standard deduction.
 This is up $50 from the 2020 limit.
 A single individual who is blind or 65 years of age or older is eligible for an additional $1,700 standard deduction (up $50 from 2020).
 If an individual is both blind and over 65 years of age then the extra amount can be doubled.

-- There are currently seven income tax brackets, from 10% to 37%, and those percentages apply to your adjusted gross income, which is your income minus your standard deduction or your itemized deductions.
-A married couple filing jointly whose adjusted gross income is less than $44,550.00 will be in the 10% tax bracket and may not have to pay any taxes after applying their $24,800.00 standard deduction.
-On the opposite end of the spectrum, a married couple whose adjusted gross income is $622,051.00 or above will pay taxes at a 37% rate.
+- There are currently seven income tax brackets, from 10% to 37% (the same as for 2020), and those percentages apply to your taxable income.
+However the taxable income amounts in each bracket have been increased due to inflation.
+For example, a married couple filing jointly whose taxable income is between $19,901 and $81,050 will be in the 12% tax bracket.
+On the opposite end of the spectrum, a married couple whose adjusted gross income is $628,300 or above will pay taxes at a 37% rate.

-For additional information on these various changes, please contact your local CPA.
+For additional information on these various changes and to do some end of the year tax planning, please contact your local CPA.